permissionlessweb/bs-nfts/contracts/bs721-royalties/README.md

 ## Query

-Below the list of queries that can be resolved by the contract:
+Below the list of queries that can be resolved by the contract is reported:

-* `ListContributors`: allows to retrieve information associated to each contributor.
+* `ListContributors`: allows to retrieve information associated with each contributor.

 * `WithdrawableAmount`: returns the sum of the royalties all contributors can withdraw.

-* `DistributableAmount`: returns the difference between contract balance and the amount of tokens that can be withdrawn as royalties.
+* `DistributableAmount`: returns the difference between the contract's balance and the number of tokens that can be withdrawn as royalties.

 ## License